xiaopanz/xiaopanz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student at the University of California, Riverside, specializing in Robotics.
-Prior to embarking on my doctoral journey, I earned my Master of Science degree in Computer Science from the University of Southern California in 2023, following a Bachelor of Engineering in Computer Science from the University of Michigan - Ann Arbor in 2021.
+Hello!
+I am Xiaopan Zhang(张晓攀), a first-year PhD student at <a href="https://www.ucr.edu">University of California - Riverside</a>, advised by Professor <a href="https://jiachenli94.github.io">Jiachen Li</a>.
+Prior to starting on my doctoral journey, I earned my Master of Science degree in Computer Science from the University of Southern California in 2023, following a Bachelor of Engineering in Computer Science from the University of Michigan - Ann Arbor in 2021.
 My academic and professional trajectory is fueled by a passion for robotics research, which serves as the cornerstone of my pursuits.
-Beyond academia, I devote my free time to actively contributing to open-source projects, further nurturing my commitment to advancing the field.
+Beyond academia, I devote my free time to actively contributing to open-source projects.